 - Without plugin by modifying .htaccess file

-Login to your FTP client and open .htaccess file located on the root directory of your site.
-Refer our article to learn more on how to edit .htaccess file in WordPress.
-Add the below directives at the end of the file:
+Login to your FTP client or use File Manager from hosting account and open .htaccess file located on the root directory of your site.
+You can check the detailed article on how to edit .htaccess file in WordPress to learn more.
+After opening .htaccess file, add the below directives at the end of the file:

 The first block is for cache expiry and the second is for the cache control.
-All general file extensions are included in the directive, you can also include more if required for your site.
+All general file extensions are included in the directive, you can also include additional file types if required for your site.

 You can leave the “Expires header lifetime” box with the default values pre-filled in seconds.
 If you want, modify with your own values under “CSS & JS”, “HTML & XML” and “Media & Other Files” sections.